wombleton/gitlaw-nz/acts/H/Human Tissue Act 2008.md

     *   (b) in every other case, imprisonment for a term not exceeding 1 year or a fine not exceeding $50,000\.

+    Section 22(1): amended, on 1 July 2013, by [section 413][163] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Non-health-care tissue

 ##### 23 Donor analysis, etc, without informed consent

-*   A person commits an offence, and is liable on summary conviction to imprisonment for a term not exceeding 1 year or a fine not exceeding $50,000, if---
+*   A person commits an offence, and is liable on conviction to imprisonment for a term not exceeding 1 year or a fine not exceeding $50,000, if---

     *   (a) the person collects non-health-care tissue for donor analysis or carries out donor analysis of non-health-care tissue; and

     *   (b) informed consent is required by [subpart 1][16] for that collection or use, but was not given.

+    Section 23: amended, on 1 July 2013, by [section 413][163] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Tissue from living individuals

 ##### 24 Use for secondary purpose after donors' deaths without informed consent

-*   A person commits an offence, and is liable on summary conviction to imprisonment for a term not exceeding 3 months or a fine not exceeding $20,000, if---
+*   A person commits an offence, and is liable on conviction to imprisonment for a term not exceeding 3 months or a fine not exceeding $20,000, if---

     *   (a) the person uses for a secondary purpose, after the donor's death, human tissue from a living individual; and

     *   (b) informed consent is required by [subpart 1][16] for that use, and either was not given or was given but was overridden by an overriding objection.

+    Section 24: amended, on 1 July 2013, by [section 413][163] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Affirmative defence and assumptions